Visit MSU | Experience campus first-hand

 Our tour guides are current MSU students and members of the student organization, AdvoCats.
 They take a year long class to learn how to be the best possible tour guides and ambassadors for MSU.
 Meet some of our tour guides before you visit.

-We are happy to schedule meetings with faculty members, admissions representatives, representatives from Financial Aid and Disability Services, etc. Just let us know what you want to learn about during your visit and we'll help figure out who you should meet with.
+We are happy to schedule meetings with faculty members, admissions representatives, representatives from the Honors College, Financial Aid and Disability Services, etc. Just let us know what you want to learn about during your visit and we'll help figure out who you should meet with.

 Yes, of course!
 We are happy to arrange those meetings.

 Unfortunately, we do not have an option for prospective students to stay on campus during the school year.
-A list of local hotels is available online at http://www.montana.edu/accommodations/ Look for the ones that offer a campus visitor discount!
+A list of local lodging options is available online at bozemancvb.com/lodging.

-If you need to cancel or reschedule your campus visit, please give us a call at (406) 994-2452 or (888) MSU-CATS so we can cancel your meetings and tours.
+If you need to cancel or reschedule your campus visit, please give us a call at (406) 994-1989 or (888) MSU-CATS or email email@example.com so we can cancel your meetings and tours.
 We are more than happy to reschedule your visit for a more convenient date.

 Absolutely!
 We have an outstanding Self-Guided Walking Tour Booklet that is easy to follow, full of great historical and fun informational about the MSU campus, and even provides suggestions on how to explore the Bozeman area.
 Also, we are more than happy to mail (if there's enough time) or leave a packet on campus of MSU information for you.
 The packet will include the self-guided walking tour booklet, campus and Bozeman maps, scholarship information, and other MSU information you would have collected during your visit.
 Please contact the Admissions Office to make arrangements.